 5 cloves garlic, crushed

 500g Chinese greens, pak choi or choi sum

 1 tbsp soy sauce

 60g cashew nuts

-1. Mix all of the marinade ingredients in a bowl then place the pork into a large re-sealable freezer bag, pour over the marinade and star anise then leave to stand overnight or for at least 1 hour.
+Mix all of the marinade ingredients in a bowl then place the pork into a large re-sealable freezer bag.
+Pour over the marinade and star anise and leave to stand overnight or for at least 1 hour.

-2. Remove the pork then place onto a rack set over a large baking tray - pour in enough water to fill the tray up 1cm then roast in an oven set at 200c / 180c fan for 35-40 minutes or until cooked
+Remove the pork then place onto a rack set over a large baking tray.
+Pour in enough water to fill the tray up to 1cm depth then roast in an oven set at 200°c / 180°c fan for 35-40 minutes or until cooked.

-4. Heat the oil in a wok or frying pan then add the garlic and cook for 20-30 seconds before adding the greens.
-Stir fry for 2-3 minutes before pouring in the stock, this will help steam the greens.
+Heat the oil in a wok or frying pan then add garlic and cook for 20-30 seconds before adding the greens.
+Stir fry for 2-3 minutes before pouring in the stock, this will help steam het greens.
 Add the soy, spring onion and cashews then toss one final time before serving up with the belly of pork.